-Cycling has undeniably seen a surge of interest in recent years, with a vast and diverse demographic of participants in the sport growing ever greater, from suburban MAMILs hitting the Surrey Hills of a weekend to droves of East London hipsters, nipping between trendy coffee shops on their fixed gear bicycles.
+Cycling has undeniably seen a surge of interest in recent years.
+With a vast and diverse demographic of participants in the sport growing ever greater.
+From suburban MAMILs hitting the Surrey Hills on a weekend.
+To droves of East London hipsters, nipping between trendy coffee shops on their fixed gear bicycles.

 The female cyclist